lixhq/validex/README.md

 false = Validex.valid?(data, schema)

 [
-  {error, :age, :type, "age should be integer but was atom" }, {:error, :sex, :presence, "sex is a required attribute but was absent"}
+  {:error, :age, :type, "age should be integer but was atom" }, {:error, :sex, :presence, "sex is a required attribute but was absent"}
 ] = Validex.errors(data, schema)
 ```